Supernova: Asymmetry

 The pulsar in the Crab Nebula is travelling at 375 km/s relative to the nebula.

-A long-standing puzzle surrounding Type II supernovae is why the remaining compact object receives a large velocity away from the epicentre; pulsars, and thus neutron stars, are observed to have high peculiar velocities, and black holes presumably do as well, although they are far harder to observe in isolation.
+A long-standing puzzle surrounding type II supernovae is why the remaining compact object receives a large velocity away from the centre of mass; pulsars, and thus neutron stars, are observed to have high peculiar velocities, and black holes presumably do as well, although they are far harder to observe in isolation.
 The initial impetus can be substantial, propelling an object of more than a solar mass at a velocity of 500 km/s or greater.
 This indicates an expansion asymmetry, but the mechanism by which momentum is transferred to the compact object remains a puzzle.
 Proposed explanations for this kick include convection in the collapsing star, asymmetric ejection of matter during neutron star formation, and asymmetrical neutrino emissions.

 One possible explanation for this asymmetry is large-scale convection above the core.
 The convection can create radial variations in density giving rise to variations in the amount of energy absorbed from neutrino outflow.
 However analysis of this mechanism predicts only modest momentum transfer.
 Another possible explanation is that accretion of gas onto the central neutron star can create a disk that drives highly directional jets, propelling matter at a high velocity out of the star, and driving transverse shocks that completely disrupt the star.
 These jets might play a crucial role in the resulting supernova.
 (A similar model is used for explaining long gamma-ray bursts.)
 The dominant mechanism may depend upon the mass of the progenitor star.

-Initial asymmetries have also been confirmed in Type Ia supernovae through observation.
+Initial asymmetries have also been confirmed in type Ia supernovae through observation.
 This result may mean that the initial luminosity of this type of supernova depends on the viewing angle.
 However, the expansion becomes more symmetrical with the passage of time.
 Early asymmetries are detectable by measuring the polarisation of the emitted light.